Hot Springs

 Booking downtown hotels without a car plan

-the Village courses are 10-20 minutes from downtown Hot Springs; you will need a car every day regardless of where you stay.
+The Village courses are 10-20 minutes from downtown Hot Springs; You will need a car every day regardless of where you stay.

 • !